Nanowire battery: Silicon

-Silicon is an attractive material for applications as lithium battery anodes because it of its discharge potential and high theoretical charge capacity (ten times higher than that of typical graphite anodes currently used in industry).
+Silicon is an attractive material for applications as lithium battery anodes because of its discharge potential and high theoretical charge capacity (ten times higher than that of typical graphite anodes currently used in industry).
 Nanowires could improve these properties by increasing the amount of available surface area in contact with the electrolyte, increasing the anode’s power density and allowing for faster charging and discharging.
 However, silicon swells by up to 400% as it alloys with lithium during charging, causing it to break down.
 This volume expansion occurs anisotropically, caused by crack propagation immediately following a moving lithiation front.
 These cracks result in pulverization and substantial capacity loss noticeable within the first few cycles.

 Nanowires may help mitigate the volume expansion.
 The small nanowire diameter allows for improved accommodation of volume changes during lithiation.
 Another advantage is that, because all nanowire are attached to the current collector, they can serve as direct pathways for charge transport.
 By contrast, in particle-based electrodes, charges are forced to move from particle to particle, a less efficient process.
-Silicon nanowires have a theoretical capacity of roughly 4,200 mAh g-1, larger than that of other forms of silicon and much larger than that of graphite (372 mAh g−1).
+Silicon nanowires have a theoretical capacity of roughly 4,200 mAh g−1, larger than that of other forms of silicon and much larger than that of graphite (372 mAh g−1).

 Like graphite anodes, silicon anodes form passivation layers (solid-electrolyte interphases) on their surfaces during the first charge cycle.
 Coating silicon nanowires with carbon can improve the stability of these layers.

-Doping impurities, such as phorphorus or boron, into the nanowire anode can also improve performance by increasing the conductivity.
+Doping impurities, such as phosphorus or boron, into the nanowire anode can also improve performance by increasing the conductivity.